mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The thresholding mechanism is still quite unable to cope well with big variations in the color of the asphalt or, more in general, with variations in the lights and shadows: using a thresholding on HLS improved a lot the performances when compared to the first project in the Udacity course, but it is still not sufficient for any kind of environment.
+The thresholding mechanism is still quite unable to cope well with big variations in the color of the asphalt or, more in general, with variations in the lights and shadows: using a thresholding on HLS and RGB (yellow and white patches) improved a lot the performances when compared to the first project in the Udacity course, but it is still not sufficient for any kind of environment.

 The pipeline performs acceptably well on the challenge video, but it fails quite bad with the harder challenge video: very sharp bends are not detected correctly.